nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 **Test installation**

-1. Search for and open the `Git Bash` program.
-In this `Terminal` window, type `bash` and hit enter.
+1. Search for and open the `Anaconda Prompt` program.
-If you do not get a message back, then `Bash` is available for use.
-2. Next, type `git` and hit enter.
-If you see a list of commands that you can execute, then `Git` has been installed correctly.
-3. Next, type `conda` and hit enter.
-Again, if you see a list of commands that you can execute, then Anaconda `Python` has been installed correctly.
+2. Next, type `conda` and hit enter.
+If you see a list of commands that you can execute, then Anaconda `Python` has been installed correctly.
 4. Close the `Terminal` by typing `exit`.